xvca/bru/readme.md

 *   **Brew Logging:** Record your recipes, ratio, time, and tasting notes.
 *   **Brew Bars:** Create shared spaces (like "Office" or "Home") to share inventory and logs with other members.
 *   **Equipment Manager:** Keep track of your grinders and brewers.
+* 	**Label Scanning:** Automatically extract coffee details (Roaster, Name, Roast Date, Tasting notes) by taking a photo of the bag.

 ## Hosting